Development Services

 Small Cell Supplemental GIS Tool (link is external) – This tool is a full-service, real-time GIS application to help search for small cell sites and processing of applications.

 Important: Use of this tool is entirely at the applicant’s risk and should not replace field verification, record search or due diligence.
 The City will not be held liable for incorrect information.
 The tool is still under development and is currently limited to helping locate City assets and pole numbers only.
 All submitted coordinates will still require City review and quality control.
-Future updates to the tool will include the ability to identify existing pole occupants, submitted applications with permit information and show traffic signals and assets with existing sensors.
+Future updates to the tool will include the ability to identify existing pole occupants, submit applications with permit information and show traffic signals and assets with existing sensors.- Master Use and Occupancy Agreement – This agreement is required for small cell installations on City-owned poles.

 The Federal Communications Commission (link is external) (FCC) regulates safety related to cell phones and antenna facilities.
 The Telecommunications Act of 1996 (link is external) prohibits the City from evaluating applications based on health-related concerns, as long as RF emissions are within FCC limits.
 Wireless carriers must submit a report demonstrating compliance with FCC regulations.